brain of mat kelcey...

 November 15, 2009 at 08:45 PM | categories: Uncategorized

-people tweet about all sorts of stuff.sometimes it's really important ground breaking world changing stuff... but most of the time it's ridiculous waste of time stuff like 'i ate some cheese'in fact how much do people actually tweet...
+people tweet about all sorts of stuff.sometimes it's really important ground breaking world changing stuff...but most of the time it's ridiculous waste of time stuff like 'i ate some cheese'in fact how much do people actually tweet about cheese?and when...

 xargs parallel execution